Of course, I’m pretty sure most of you will agree that the perfect date should not be the first day of classes. We will cram and I hate it.

 Remember, we are not doing all these just for the sake of buying something.
 It’s always with a purpose.

-As a teacher, I always try my best to make them feel comfortable by somehow providing them what they need.
+As a teacher, I always try my best to make them feel comfortable by somehow providing them with what they need.
 I know that most of my students are ready with their own supplies, but there are students who need our help.

 Young learners learn better from teachers who care about them.
 Do you know what’s the cherry on top?
 With my adequate classroom supplies for my elementary students, I am making sure that I set out for the new school year just all right!
 I hope that it makes sense.